 Although standard deviation is an integral part of the calculation of process capability, the method used to calculate it is rarely and adequately scrutinized.
 It can be impossible to determine a desired metric if data is not collected in the appropriate fashion.
 Consider the following three sources of continuous data:

 All three of the above situations are possible sources of information, each with its own approach for determining standard deviation in the process capability and performance equations.
 The figure below illustrates the mechanics of these and three additional approaches for this calculation.
-Methods 2 to 5 require practitioners to maintain time order, while 1 and 6 do not.Practitioners need to be careful about the methods they use to calculate and report process capability and performance indices.
-A customer may ask for Cp and Cpk metrics when the documentation may really stipulate the use of a long-term estimate for standard deviation.
+Methods 2 to 5 require practitioners to maintain time order, while 1 and 6 do not.customer may ask for Cp and Cpk metrics when the documentation may really stipulate the use of a long-term estimate for standard deviation.
 Using Cp and Cpk values, which account for short-term variability, could yield a very different conclusion about how a product is performing relative to customer needs.
 A misunderstanding like this between customer and supplier could be costly.

 Common Issues with Process Capability and Performance Indices